D128405/framing_gaza/README.md

 # bachelor_thesis
-Repository to make scripts and interactions with LLMs used for a Bachelor's thesis publicly available.
+Repository to make scripts used for my Bachelor's thesis publicly available.